bonfire-networks/CommonsPub-Server/README.md

 ### Using an upstream proxy for federation

-Add the following to your `dev.secret.exs` or `prod.secret.exs` if you want to proxify all http requests that pleroma makes to an upstream proxy server:
+Add the following to your `dev.secret.exs` or `prod.secret.exs` if you want to proxify all http requests that the server makes to an upstream proxy server:

     config :pleroma, :http,
       proxy_url: "127.0.0.1:8123"

-This is useful for running pleroma inside Tor or i2p.
+This is useful for running the server inside Tor or i2p.

 ## Admin Tasks